 Our approach to anorexia treatment is educational, supportive and sustainable.
 Our team of Registered Dietitians will carefully assess where you are in your recovery journey and offer treatment plan recommendations that will help you interrupt eating disorder behaviors that are keeping you stuck

 Did you know that your insurance may cover up to 100% for 1:1 nutrition counseling with NourishRX?
-Working with a NourishRX dietitian one-on-one will provide you with the individualized, compassionate support you need to create meaningful change.
 We’ll work with you to understand your medical history, your relationship with food, behaviors and mindset, dieting history, body image and relationship with exercise.
 We’ll help you learn more about the role that nourishment plays in your healing and recovery, and empower you with tools and encouragement to make peace with food and your body.

 GET STARTED TODAY